American game show winnings records: 1999–2004: Million-dollar game shows

 In 1999, McKee's winnings total was passed by Michael Shutterly, who became the biggest winner in the first season of Who Wants to Be a Millionaire in the United States.
 Shutterly was the first contestant on the show to get to the 15th and final question but elected to walk instead with $500,000 which made him the biggest winner in American game show history at the time.
 Shutterly had previously won $49,200 as a four-day champion on Jeopardy! in 1988, making his career winnings total $549,200.
-On November 19, during the second season of Millionaire in the United States, the show crowned its first million-dollar winner when John Carpenter won the show's top prize without using any lifelines, save for a phone call on the final question, which he used to inform his father that he was going to win the million dollars.
+On November 19, during the second season of Millionaire in the United States, the show crowned its first million-dollar winner, as well as the entire franchise's first top prize winner, when John Carpenter won the show's top prize without using any lifelines, save for a phone call on the final question, which he used to inform his father that he was going to win the million dollars.
 After Carpenter answered the final question, which concerned Richard Nixon's appearance on Laugh-In in 1968, host Regis Philbin proclaimed Carpenter the show's (and worldwide format's) first top-prize winner.
 Carpenter's record remained intact until the following year.

 The ratings success of Millionaire sparked a brief glut of high-stakes game shows from the other networks, each attempting to outdo the other.
 In early 2000, Rahim Oberholtzer, a contestant on the revival of NBC's Twenty One, won four games in his appearances on the show, along with $120,000 in the show's "Perfect 21" bonus round, for a total of $1,120,000.
 For surpassing Carpenter's mark, then-host Maury Povich proclaimed Oberholtzer "the TV Game Show King".